harness/developer-hub/docs/cloud-development-environment/develop-using-cde/source-control.md

 3. To **commit** your staged changes, type a **commit message** describing the change you've made, then click **Commit**.

-4. Now Sync Changes, it will redirect you to login and authorize to your Source Provider except for the ones configured using Platform OAuth.
-After authorization, your changes will be committed to your fork.
+4. Now Sync Changes, it will redirect you to login and authorize to your Source Provider once the authentication is successful, your changes will be committed to your fork.

 5. And that’s it!
-You have successfully used Harness Cloud Development Environment for development
+You have successfully used Harness Cloud Development Environments for development